Greentube/localize-router/README.md

 - `useCachedLang`: boolean.
 Flag whether default language should be cached.
 Default value is `true`.
 - `alwaysSetPrefix`: boolean.
 Flag whether language should always prefix the url.
 Default value is `true`.
   When value is `false`, prefix will not be used for for default language (this includes the situation when there is only one language).
-- `prefixDefaultLanguage`: boolean.
-Flag whether default language should be prefixed or not.
-In order to maintain constant default language, specifying`defaultLangFunction` is recommended.
-Default value is `true`.
 - `cacheMechanism`: CacheMechanism.LocalStorage || CacheMechanism.Cookie.
 Default value is `CacheMechanism.LocalStorage`.
 - `cacheName`: string.
 Name of cookie/local store.
 Default value is `LOCALIZE_DEFAULT_LANGUAGE`.
 - `defaultLangFunction`: (languages: string[], cachedLang?: string, browserLang?: string) => string.
 Override method for custom logic for picking default language, when no language is provided via url.
 Default value is `undefined`.